 Remember those soccer jerseys or robotics team shirts with a bunch of logos on the back?
 Why not ask local businesses to sponsor your online Givebutter campaign, too?
 Hundreds, if not thousands, of people will be visiting your campaign, which is an excellent advertising opportunity for local businesses to show their support for your cause.
 Givebutter donors can customize their donation with a name, image and message, so corporate sponsors can display their business name and logo prominently on the Supporters Feed.

-Make the first donation to your campaign, and make sure your team members do the same, if you have them.
+Make the first donation to your campaign, and make sure your team members do the same if you have them.
 Even if you can only give $5 you should do so; it's very challenging to get people to support a cause you aren't supporting yourself!
-Furthermore, we can't stress enough how important it is to build momentum early and raise as much as possible in the very beginning of your campaign.
+Furthermore, we can't stress enough how important it is to build momentum early and raise as much as possible at the very beginning of your campaign.
 Some people do a soft launch with close friends and family to get to at least 30% of their goal before publicly announcing the campaign-- this is a great idea.
 As you continue to share and spread the campaign, people love to see progress and validation, and by starting off with a bunch of donations early on, more people will be inclined to support you as you get closer to your goal.
+Check out Givebutter's many built-in sharing options for a quick boost, too.

 We've got your back